Memotech-Bill/pysolis/README.md

 be requested.

 Therefore to provide a fallback, the data being sent to the cloud is captured as it passes through.
-Again, all the available data is being captured but only the same small subset is being captured.
+Again, all the available data is being captured but only the same small subset is being displayed.

 ## Configuration